Close Menu

 Bankrate’s take

 Points have “monetary” value and “experiential” value.
 For example, if you were looking to book a cruise and found your points would only be worth 0.8 cents apiece, then your monetary value may not be very high.
-But if you still took the trip that you wouldn’t have otherwise taken, then that’s highly beneficial to you in a different way and still provides excellent experiential value.
+But if you still took the trip that you wouldn’t have otherwise taken if you’d paid in cash, then that’s highly beneficial to you in a different way and still provides excellent experiential value.

 How to calculate point values